Employment Law Clinic - Taking Care of the Legal Stuff, and hammer logo in yellow circle with motion tails

 Other Details to be Included in the Written Statement of Particulars

-Other details that need to be provided to an employee can be provided in more convenient ways - some details need to be directly provided to the employee, while other policies can simply be referred to (where these are easily accesible by the employee).
+Other details that need to be provided to an employee can be provided in more convenient ways – some details need to be directly provided to the employee, while other policies can simply be referred to (where these are easily accessible by the employee).

 The further details that must be provided to all employees (in a note or other document, but not necessarily with the Principal Statement) are: